Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Info Help.md

 >**Userinfo**

-* See the information of a member or yourself
+* See the information of a member or yourself.
+It will also show the member's banner if applicable.
 * **NOTE:** It must be someone present in the server.

  Example: `/userinfo` (if for yourself) \ `/userinfo MEMBER` (if for a member)